RFNOACH/GTM-engineer-ScyllaDB-interview/README.md

 ### 4. Dry Run Log (`output/dry_run_log.txt`)
 A human-readable text file showing exactly what would have been sent to each person.
 See [`output/sample_dry_run_log.txt`](output/sample_dry_run_log.txt) for an example.
+You can also see an example of Google sheets output in the file ScyllaDB_GTM_Hunter_Sample_Output.xlsx
 ---

 ## Why n8n?